The 20 Best Amyotonia Congenita Doctors Near Me in Michigan, US

 English

-Aiesha Ahmed is a Neurologist in Grand Rapids, Michigan.
-Dr. Ahmed has been practicing medicine for over 26 years and is rated as an Experienced provider by MediFind in the treatment of Amyotonia Congenita.
-Her top areas of expertise are Myasthenia Gravis, Neurosyphilis, Continuous Muscle Fiber Activity Hereditary, and Isaacs' Syndrome.
+Aiesha Ahmed is a Neurologist practicing medicine in Grand Rapids, Michigan.
+She has been practicing medicine for over 26 years.
+Dr. Ahmed is rated as an Experienced provider by MediFind in the treatment of Amyotonia Congenita.
+She is also highly rated in 2 other conditions, according to our data.
+Her clinical expertise encompasses Myasthenia Gravis, Glycogen Storage Disease Type 5, Myotonic Dystrophy Type 2, and Myotonic Dystrophy.
+Dr. Ahmed is board certified in American Board Of Psychiatry And Neurology and American Board Of Psychiatry And Neurology.

 Learn about our expert tiers